esmero/archipelago-deployment/docs/upgradeFromD8toD9.md

 If you already have a well set up and well loved Archipelago (RC2 or your own custom version) running Drupal 8 (D8), this documentation will allow you to update to Drupal 9 (D9) without major issues.

-D8 will be no longer supported by the end of November 2021.
-D9 has been around for a little while and even if not every module is supported yet, what you need and want for **Archipelago** has been since a long time
+D8 will no longer be supported by the end of November 2021.
+D9 has been around for a little while, and even if every module is not supported yet, what you need and want for **Archipelago** has long been ready for D9.
 D9 ready.

 ## Requirements